 MA in Education, Harrisonburg

-Lori Hostetler Leaman, Associate Professor in Teacher Education.
+Lori Hostetler Leaman, Professor in Teacher Education and Co-director of EMU Honors Program.
 Lori earned a BS in Special Education with a minor in psychology from Eastern Mennonite University, a Master of Education in Secondary School Administration from James Madison University, and an Ed D in Higher Education Leadership from Nova Southeastern University with an emphasis on faculty and student learning.
-Lori has 14 years of teaching and school administration experience in rural, urban, and international settings.
-Lori served as a teacher and then as Middle School Principal for 11 years in Nairobi, Kenya at Rosslyn Academy, an international Christian school with at least 32 ethnicities and a diversity of world religions.
+Lori has 14 years of K-12 teaching and school administration experience in rural, urban, and international settings.
+Lori served for 11 years, as a teacher and then as Middle School Principal in Nairobi, Kenya at Rosslyn Academy, an international Christian school with at least 32 ethnicities and a diversity of world religions.
 Lori’s scholarly research interests and publications include differentiation of instruction for diverse learning and cultural needs, co-teaching, teacher/professor efficacy, formative assessment, and the distinctive characteristics of an Anabaptist pedagogy.
-In addition, she is also involved in an inter-departmental collaborative research study with EMU’s chemistry and biology departments funded by an NSF grant, to assist in the development of several assessment tools for collegiate student learning.
-She has numerous professional presentations and holds membership in the Council for Exceptional Children, National Association for Multicultural Education, and the Association for Conflict Resolution.
-Lori serves as the Coordinator of Special Education, Waynesboro M.A.
-Education Cohort Administrator, and as Assessment Coordinator for the department.
+In addition, she is a co-PI for an NSF-funded inter-departmental collaborative research study, Faculty-Led Institutional Transformation for Teaching Diverse Learners in STEM, with EMU’s chemistry and biology departments.
+Prior grant involvements include an earlier NSF award to assist in the development of several assessment tools for collegiate student learning.
+She has numerous professional presentations and holds membership in the Council for Exceptional Children, National Association for Multicultural Education, and the International Society for the Scholarship of Teaching and Learning.
+Lori serves as the Coordinator of Special Education and will co-direct EMU’s Honors Program beginning Fall 2017.
 Lori thoroughly enjoys her interactions with students and “assisting students and teachers in discovering and strengthening their gifts and faith for serving Christ in this increasingly interconnected world.”

 Judy Mullet received her Ph.D. from Kent State University, where her dissertation work focused on context-motivated, conflict strategy choices of middle school students with learning disabilities.
 She was a school psychologist before coming to EMU, and has authored and co-authored recent publications on restorative discipline and harmful teacher behaviors.
-A member of the faculty since 1986, Dr. Mullet specializes in restorative discipline in schools, conducting workshops across the USA.
+A member of the faculty since 1986, Dr. Mullet specializes in relational literacy and restorative justice in schools, conducting workshops across the US.